SignalCheck Help / FAQ

 This is to allow vibrating notifications if the user chooses to enable alerts.
 Android now designates this as a “normal” permission that is automatically granted.

 This is to allow the app to save, modify, and read files on the device.
-This is needed to export Site Logs, backup or import Log Databases, and to cache Diagnostic Reports when a user attempts to submit them to us.
+This is needed to export Site Logs, backup Log databases, or import Log databases.
 All file writing and modification is confined to the /SignalCheck folder on your device; Log imports are retrieved from whatever folder the user explicitly selects.

 WRITE_SETTINGS (Pro only):